akshitagupta15june/Face-X/Recognition-Algorithms/Recognition_using_Xception/readme.md

 1. Spatial Separable Convolution

-2. Depthwise Seperable Convolution
+2. Depthwise Separable Convolution

-To make it short and precise we will only discuss about depthwise seperable convolutions.
+To make it short and precise we will only discuss depthwise separable convolutions.

-### What is Depthwise Seperable Convolutions (Main Principle behind Xception)
+### What is Depthwise Separable Convolutions (Main Principle behind Xception)

 The depthwise separable convolution is so named because it deals not just with the spatial dimensions, but with the depth dimension as well.
 An input image may only have 3 channels: RGB.
 But after a few convolutions, an image may have multiple channels.
-You can image each channel as a particular interpretation of that image; in for example, the “red” channel interprets the “redness” of each pixel, the “blue” channel interprets the “blueness” of each pixel, and the “green” channel interprets the “greenness” of each pixel.
+You can image each channel as a particular interpretation of that image; for example, the “red” channel interprets the “redness” of each pixel, the “blue” channel interprets the “blueness” of each pixel, and the “green” channel interprets the “greenness” of each pixel.
 An image with 64 channels has 64 different interpretations of that image.
 So unlike spatial separable convolutions, depthwise separable convolutions work with kernels that cannot be “factored” into two smaller kernels.

 [How Kernels are iterated](https://www.youtube.com/watch?v=D_VJoaSew7Q)